 To replace the cables you will need:

-If your garage door opener has electricity to running to it, make sure that the power is fully disconnected and the circuit breaker is off.
+If your garage door opener has the electricity to run to it, make sure that the power is fully disconnected and the circuit breaker is off.

 Next, disconnect the door from the opener (usually by pulling on the red toggle hanging down behind the door until it disengages).